thiagodsd/bullet-from-a-gun/README.md

 # Gunshot Detection in Targets: An Object Detection Benchmark

 This repository is dedicated to comparing and benchmarking state-of-the-art Convolutional Neural Networks (CNNs) for detecting gunshot holes in various surfaces and materials.
-Although many algorithms were implemented, for the purposes of this paper, only YOLOv8 was selected for further experiments.
+Although many algorithms were implemented, only YOLOv8 was selected for further experiments.

 <div align="center">